-This article was last updated Sep 11, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 11, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you’re applying for financial products that require good credit, you may be wondering if you can qualify with your current credit score.
 Fair, Isaac and Company — aka FICO — is a predominant credit-scoring service that assesses your credit history and provides you with a score ranging from 300 to 850.
 FICO® Scores are most often used by lenders when deciding your eligibility for credit products.

 It’s important that you know your credit score before applying for a credit product such as a credit card or loan.
 That way, you can choose the right product for your score and minimize the odds of your application being rejected.

 FICO Scores range from 300 to 850, and the individual credit ranges (poor, fair, good, very good and exceptional) vary between the three major credit bureaus — Experian, TransUnion and Equifax.
 For this guide, we’ll use the FICO Score ranges provided by Experian:

 While a good FICO Score is nothing to complain about, you may be trying to bridge the gap to an excellent FICO Score to qualify for the best credit cards and credit terms.
 To achieve an excellent FICO Score, follow the credit-building tips below that may help you reach your goal.

 3 tips for improving your FICO Score

 Credit-building tips are linked to the five key factors affecting your credit score.
 Before you can improve your credit, you should be familiar with the factors affecting your FICO Score: